 For the sake of comparison, here's an academic transcript based on the above template:

-It's up to you which substitution tags to include in the templates, making them highly customisable.
+It's up to you which substitution tags to include in the templates, making them highly customizable.
 Having said that, some considerations must be taken into account in terms of structure, namely when trying to retrieve lists of courses.

 To zoom in on this topic, let's zoom in on the images and throw in some borders as well: